2025 Cryptocurrency Investor Trends Survey

 The top reasons why crypto skeptics won't invest

-The most-cited reasons why respondents who don't own cryptocurrency haven't invested are security concerns (36%), not knowing what to do with it (35%), and not understanding how to buy crypto (33%).
+The most-cited reasons why respondents who don't own cryptocurrency haven't invested are not knowing what to do with it (36%), not understanding how to buy crypto (33%), and security concerns (31%).

-Twenty-nine percent of respondents who don't own cryptocurrency haven't invested because they don't think it will generate a good return.
+Twenty-two percent of respondents who don't own cryptocurrency haven't invested because they don't think it will generate a good return.
 That's despite Bitcoin hitting record highs.
-Eleven percent think crypto is too expensive to buy.
+Nineteen percent think crypto is too expensive to buy.

-Twenty-four percent of non-investors won't buy crypto because they think it's a scam and 28% haven't invested due to the lack of a clear regulatory framework for crypto.
-Those concerns are likely fueled by crypto's scandal-filled 2023.
+Twenty-three percent of non-investors won't buy crypto because they think it's a scam and another 22% haven't invested due to the lack of a clear regulatory framework for crypto.
+Those concerns are likely fueled by crypto's scandal-filled 2023 which may have tarnished its reputation for a slice of the public.

 A table showing the main reasons for not investing in crypto